Rio Rita (1942 film): Plot

 Nazi spies have infiltrated the Hotel Vista del Rio, a resort on the Mexican border.
 They plan to use a radio broadcast by a famous guest, Ricardo Montera, to transmit coded messages to their cohorts.
 Doc and Wishy are stowaways in Montera's car, who steal a basket of "apples" that turn out being miniature radios used by the spies.
 Rita Winslow, the hotel's owner and childhood sweetheart of Montera, hire Doc and Wishy as house detectives, who discover the Nazi codebook and give it to Montera.
 They are then kidnapped by the spies, and left in a room with a bomb set to explode, but manage to escape while Wishy plants the bomb in the pocket of one of the culprits.
 Meanwhile, the broadcast has already begun and Montera, refusing to participate in treason, fights the spies until the Texas Rangers arrive.
 The spies' escape by car is thwarted when the planted bomb finally explodes.

 Cast

 Production

-This was the first of three films that Abbott and Costello made on loan to Metro-Goldwyn-Mayer while under contract to Universal Pictures; the other two pictures being Lost in a Harem and Abbott and Costello in Hollywood.
+Rio Rita was the first of three films that Abbott and Costello made on loan to Metro-Goldwyn-Mayer while under contract to Universal Pictures; the other two pictures being Lost in a Harem and Abbott and Costello in Hollywood.

-It was filmed from November 10, 1941 through January 14, 1942, and included location shooting near Palm Springs, California.
+Filming of Rio Rita began on November 10, 1941 and concluded January 14, 1942 and included location shooting near Palm Springs, California.

-It was during filming that Abbott and Costello had their hand and footprints enshrined at Grauman's Chinese Theater on December 8, 1941.
-The duo also signed a new agreement regarding their partnership on January 9, 1942.
+During production of Rio Rita, Abbott and Costello had their hand and footprints enshrined at Grauman's Chinese Theater on December 8, 1941.
+The team also signed a new agreement regarding their partnership on January 9, 1942.
 Costello would now earn 60 percent of their salary with Abbott taking 40 percent.

 Joe Kirk, who later played Mr. Bacciagalupe in The Abbott and Costello Show, has a small role.
 (Kirk later became Costello's brother-in-law).